Segs/Segs/Projects/CoX/docs/README.md

 ------

 Configuration of your SEGS server is done using the `settings.cfg` file saved in the SEGS folder, and must be completed before running your server for the first time.
 See below for an exhaustive breakdown of server configuration.

-1. Acquire required DLL file.

-NOTE: This step is only required on Windows.

-   Much like the utilities, the authserver requires a `.dll` file to run.
-Navigate to the folder containing the build of your project.
-It should be named something like this: `build-Segs-Desktop_Qt_YOUR_VERSION_NUMBER_MinGW_32bit-Default`.
-From this folder, navigate to: `./3rd_party/built/lib/`.
-Copy the file `libACE.dll` to the SEGS directory.

 1. Setup ./settings.cfg.